tournepivoine/shinpokered-fr/README.md

 - Made the speed of japanese flashing animations more accurate to the original
 - Fixed certain text sfx not playing when using zero-delay text
 - HP-UP item now preserves your HP ratio
+- Meet Trainer jingle should not play before loading into the gym leader battle music

 #Bugfixes